Even little changes can make a difference.

 - Consumers are more aware and better informed of environmental issues.
 Thus, green marketing is the way to go for businesses for a better brand image.

-- Sustainable Marketing draws on traditional marketing methods and applies new methods to serve consumers and environmental and social initiatives.
+- Sustainable Marketing draws on traditional marketing methods and applies new approaches to serve consumers and environmental and social initiatives.

 - It's time for marketers and businesses to measure up by explaining to consumers authentically and transparently about their dedication to the planet and the people they serve.